Analysis | How ZTE Ended Up in Middle of U.S.-China Trade War: QuickTake

 Essential.
 ZTE makes both smartphones that are sold to consumers and communications equipment that goes into networks of telecom operators and corporate customers.
-To build those products, it needs semiconductors from Qualcomm Inc. and Intel Corp. and optical components from suppliers such as Lumentum Holdings Inc. and Acacia Communications Inc. In May, ZTE revealed that the “major operating activities” of the company had “ceased.”
+To build those products, it needs semiconductors from Qualcomm Inc. and Intel Corp. and optical components from suppliers such as Acacia Communications Inc. In May, ZTE revealed that the “major operating activities” of the company had “ceased.”

 3. Why did Trump intervene on the ban?

-It’s not clear at this point why Trump jumped in.
+It’s not clear.
 When the ban was imposed in April, Commerce Secretary Wilbur Ross himself blasted ZTE in a sharply worded statement, saying that its “egregious behavior cannot be ignored.”
 In a surprise tweet in May, Trump signaled that he plans to walk back those penalties and said the “Commerce Department has been instructed to get it done!”
-It’s not clear how or if Ross and Commerce were involved in Trump’s declaration.
+It’s also not clear how or if Ross and Commerce were involved in Trump’s declaration.
 Trump has said he reviewed the penalties as a personal favor to Chinese President Xi Jinping.
 Lifting the sales ban on ZTE was a key demand China made in broader trade talks with the U.S. to avert a trade war.

 The U.S. actions against ZTE began before the latest trade tensions, but they later became central to the discussions.
-Trump and Ross have criticized China for its trade practices.
-The U.S. threatened tariffs on $150 billion in Chinese imports for alleged violations of intellectual property rights, while Beijing vowed to retaliate on everything from American soybeans to planes.
+Trump and Ross have criticized China for its trade practices and the U.S. is threatening tariffs on $150 billion in Chinese imports for alleged violations of intellectual property rights, while Beijing vowed to retaliate on everything from American soybeans to planes.
 China has myriad ways to affect American businesses, from overseeing manufacturers that produce for U.S. customers to weighing regulatory decisions on mergers and acquisitions.
-For example, Chinese regulators still need to approve Qualcomm’s proposed purchase of NXP Semiconductors NV.
+While Chinese regulators are said to have approved Qualcomm’s proposed purchase of NXP Semiconductors NV, a formal announcement hasn’t been made.

 • QuickTake on the trade spat between the U.S. and China.